1942

 Batman apprehends crime lord Mike Russo, who is sentenced to twenty years in State Prison.
 Russo, however, secretly takes control of the prison in a matter of weeks, allowing him to move about freely and command the entire penitentiary with a fake warden and his own personal guards.
 Russo’s warden is able to impersonate Warden Higgins.
 Using the State Prison as his new HQ, Russo’s criminal empire grows.
 Batman eventually catches wind that something isn’t right and, with Commissioner Gordon’s help, goes undercover as an inmate.
 From within the prison, Batman is able to grasp the scope of Russo’s operation.
 Robin joins Batman on the inside in an attempt to regain control of the jail, but the Dynamic Duo is overwhelmed and captured.
 Russo then “sentences” Batman to Death Row.
 Meanwhile, Robin escapes from his cell using a super-powered Dynamo Magnet hidden in his utility belt.
 Robin then switches the cyanide canisters in the prison’s gas chamber with seltzer tablets.
 When Batman is forced into the gas chamber, it emits harmless seltzer fumes instead of cyanide.
 Batman feigns death, drawing Russo and his gang into the room to examine the corpse.
 Batman springs to life and kicks ass.
 The Dynamic Duo is then able to regain control of the prison.

-Scientist Henry Ross, thanks to radical experiments with radium, has turned radioactive.
+Scientist Henry Ross, thanks to radical experiments with radium, has killed himself only to return to life as a zombified radioactive super-villain.
 Dubbed Professor Radium by the media, the glowing green-skinned scientist has the ability to kill anyone he touches, burn through walls, and shoot radioactive rays from his hands.
 Craving a rare drug known as Volitell that keeps his radium-induced rages in check, Professor Radium dons a hazmat suit and goes on a stealing spree at various labs and hospitals.
-After causing several deaths, Batman and Robin are able to defeat Radium.
-The super-villain falls to his death.
-After the case, Batman puts Professor Radium’s mask on display in the Hall of Trophies (as seen in the epilogue from Detective Comics #80).
+After causing several deaths, Radium is hounded by Batman and Robin.
+Eventually, Batman kicks the super-villain, who falls to his second (and final) death.
+(Yes, Batman has just killed someone here, but technically Radium was undead, so this actually doesn’t violate the Caped Crusader’s no killing code of conduct!)
+With the case wrapped, Batman puts Professor Radium’s mask on display in the Hall of Trophies (as seen in the epilogue from Detective Comics #80).

 A new play by writer Johnny Glim entitled Superstition Murders is set to debut in Gotham.
 Bruce is invited to a superstition-themed party, organized by everyone involved with the play, to kick off the start of the theater season.
 At the party, people break mirrors, bring in black cats, open umbrellas indoors, walk under ladders, light multiple cigarettes off of one match, and commit various other bad luck actions.
 Amid the joviality, the lead actor is mysteriously poisoned to death.
 While investigating the crime scene later that night, Batman is briefly attacked by the fleeing killer, who wears a mask to hide his face.
 While Batman explores a bunch of red herrings, Robin crosses path with the masked murderer, who has just killed the party photographer.
 The night of Superstition Murders‘ debut, the lead actress is murdered as well.
 The Dynamic Duo is on hand to apprehend and unmask the killer, who turns out to be Glim.
 Glim wanted the show to get shut down—if it closed within two weeks of its opening date, the author stood to receive full rights to the play and could then option it into a exclusive lucrative movie deal.